mfjkri/Telegram-Chatbot/README.md

   **BOT_TOKENS:LIVE** is the token to connect to the Telegram Bot used for release day.\
   **BOT_TOKENS:TEST** is the token to connect to the Telegram Bot used during development.

+- **`BOT`**:

+  If **REMOVE_INLINE_KEYBOARD_MARKUP** is set to `true` then the bot will remove InlineKeyboardMarkup for its previous message everytime an InlineKeyboardButton is pressed (handled through the query.answer callback that is called after the event is triggered).
+This is to prevent users from using old menu buttons however can cause visual confusion to user due to multiple updates to dislay messages (first Remove keyboard-markup then update message content to new text).

 - **`USER_PASSCODES`**: